battemuulen/MockSAS-for-DeltaIoT/README.md

 python run.py 10 results.csv

 # This extension provides profiles for DeltaIoT SAS
-This work was done as a part of Bachelor Thesis work at Vrije Universiteit Amsterdam.
+This work was done as a part of Bachelor Thesis project at Vrije Universiteit Amsterdam.

 The origininal MockSAS version can be found by this link - https://github.com/EGAlberts/MockSAS